jason8266/jason8266.github.io/_posts/2022-01-21-portorico.markdown

 # Day 1

 We bought United Airlines to get to the Porto Rico.
-DUring the whole flight process, it was fun because the Wifi in United Airlines could get access to Wechat app, which is quite common for a Chinese user.
+During the whole flight process, it was fun because the Wifi in United Airlines could get access to Wechat app, which is quite common for a Chinese user.
 ![porto1](/img/in-post/porto1.jpg)

 # Day 2